+All vendors must comply with the City of Philadelphia plastic bag ban.
+The only exception are produce bags used by customers to deliver perishable items to the point of sale.
 Paper bags and bags designed for multiple uses are permitted to be distributed by the vendor.
 The Food Trust may have bags for sale or distribution at their table.
+For more information, see Philadelphia Plastic Bag FAQ's.